 From 12 to 20, my first dive trip was the Galapagos

-Max Lavinsky’s first open water dives were with his dad Rob Lavinsky in the Galapagos, on a Kids Sea Camp liveaboard dive trip.
+Diving in the Galapagos at age 12 was Max Lavinsky’s first open water dives with his dad Rob Lavinsky on a Kids Sea Camp liveaboard dive trip.
 Max was only 12 years old then.
-Lavinsky says.
-“The amount of marine life that I experienced all around me on every dive was mind-blowing.
+Lavinsky says, “The amount of marine life that I experienced all around me on every dive was mind-blowing.
 From playful sea lions blowing bubbles in my face to having giant manta cruise by and jumping off the boat into hundreds of schooling hammerhead sharks was not your average family vacation, but it was the type of family vacation my dad planned for my family every year for the past 8 years.”
-Max, now 20 years old and a Sophmore at Texas A & M Galveston spends his summers diving and traveling the Kids Sea Camp world as a PADI divemaster.
+Max, now 20 years old and a sophomore at Texas A&M Galveston spends his summers diving and traveling the Kids Sea Camp world as a PADI divemaster.

 Like many Kids Sea Camp attendees, diving vacations are a family affair for all of the Lavinskys.
 “My dad, my mom, my sister are all certified, and my little brother who has done SASY from age 3-7 and Seal Team age 8 & 9 will be turning 10 this year and will join the family in being a certified diver,” he says.
 “As a kid, I had always been interested in animals and I love the ocean, so scuba seemed like a perfect fit for me.”